 Create a Google Business Profile

 In our increasingly digital world, having as much presence online as possible is so important.
 A Google Business Profile is like a digital storefront, with photos of your laundromat, customer reviews, hours of operation, phone number and address, and other essential information.
 When someone Googles your business, your Google Business Profile should show up.
+This is a powerful marketing channel known as local SEO.
 When customers see this, it automatically starts building trust!
 Get step-by-step instructions on how to start your Google Business Profile.

 Establish your website